CBDC Self Employment Benefit Program

 Financing terms and conditions

-• Continued receipt of Employment Insurance (EI) benefits until the end of the claim, with added support at provincially established rates for the remainder of the program duration.
+- Continued receipt of Employment Insurance (EI) benefits for eligible participants until the end of their claim, followed by a provincially established support rate for the remaining program duration.

-• If not receiving EI benefits, recipients are provided with a weekly allowance at a provincially determined rate.
+- For those not currently receiving EI, a weekly allowance is provided at a provincially established rate.

 Examples of admissible projects: